scottellis/sgx-qt-build/README.md

 6. RUN SOME DEMOS
 --------------------------------------------------------------------------------

-At this point, I've only used a DVI connected display with this Qt/OpenGL system.
+I've used both DVI displays and Gumstix 4.3" touchscreens with this Qt/OpenGL system and both work.

-The kernel boot params that I've tried are
+The dvi kernel boot params that I've tried are

         vram=12M
         omapdss.def_disp=dvi